-According to the 11th annual World Wealth Report compiled by Merrill Lynch & Co just 0.14% of the population possess a staggering 25% of the wealth.
-Lets just put that into perspective shall we, if this 0.14% of people decided to combine their assets and split the money evenly among all 9.5 million of them, they'd each be left with $3,915,789.
+According to the (2007) 11th annual World Wealth Report compiled by Merrill Lynch & Co just 0.14% of the population possess a staggering 25% of the wealth.
+Today that figure would be significantly higher.

 How Banks Work

-Its interesting to know that if everyone decided to go to the bank on the same day to withdraw their funds, the banks would not have enough money!
-Sound strange?
-Its quite simple, banks are allowed to lend out more money than what they have in deposit.
+If everyone decided to go to the bank on the same day to withdraw their funds, the banks would not have enough money.
+This is because banks are allowed to lend out more money than what they actually have in deposit.

 1. Central bank money (money created or adopted by the central bank regardless of its form (precious metals, commodity certificates, banknotes, coins, electronic money loaned to commercial banks, or anything else the central bank chooses as its form of money).

 2. Commercial bank money (demand deposits in the commercial banking system) - sometimes referred to as chequebook money.

 When a deposit of central bank money is made at a commercial bank, the central bank money is removed from circulation and added to the commercial banks reserves (it is no longer counted as part of money supply).
 Simultaneously, an equal amount of new commercial bank money is created in the form of bank deposits.
 When a loan is made by the commercial bank (which keeps only a fraction of the central bank money as reserves), using the central bank money from the commercial bank's reserves, the money supply expands by the size of the loan.